 But the most mesmerizing features of the Warrumbungles are the towering rock formations – the remnants of a great pile of volcanic debris, millions of years old.
 The spectacular Breadknife and Grand High Tops walk in Warrumbungle National Park is by far the best way to experience this ancient landscape.
-The walk is jaw-dropping even if you know nothing about Warrumbungles.
-But to truly appreciate this awe-inspiring landscape you need to understand why it is so unique.
+The walk is jaw-dropping, even if you know nothing about Warrumbungles.
+But to truly appreciate this awe-inspiring landscape, you need to understand why it is so unique.

-When we planned our trip to the Warrumbungles I couldn’t find any detailed descriptions of the Breadknife walk online.
+When we planned our trip to the Warrumbungles, I couldn’t find any detailed descriptions of the Breadknife walk online.
 There were bits and pieces of information here and there, but nothing that would give me a good idea of what to expect from the Breadknife and Grand High Tops walk, how difficult it is, what are the main points of interest or what is so special about the landscape.
 So I’ve put together this guide of the walk to help you plan your Warrumbungles adventure.

 Volcanic making of the Warrambungles

-The story of Warrumbungles begins 17 million years ago when the Warrumbungle volcano came to life ejecting vast amounts of ash, rocks and viscous lava called trachyte.
-This trachyte lava was too thick to flow far from the vents, so it accumulated around them forming massive lava domes and eventually blocking the vents.
-As more lava flow rose from the earth’s core, new vents were created and the volcano kept growing like a giant shield over the plains.
+The story of Warrumbungles begins 17 million years ago when the Warrumbungle volcano came to life, ejecting vast amounts of ash, rocks and viscous lava called trachyte.
+This trachyte lava was too thick to flow far from the vents, so it accumulated around them, forming massive lava domes and eventually blocking the vents.
+As more lava flow rose from the earth’s core, new vents were created, and the volcano kept growing like a giant shield over the plains.
 These eruptions lasted a mind-boggling 3 million years.

 Over the following 13 million years, wind and rain eroded the massive structure, stripping off layers of ash and the softer basalt lava to reveal the inner structures of the volcano.
-The spires, domes, plateaus, and dykes you see at Warrumbungles today are the remnants of the earlier phases in volcano’s life.
+The spires, domes, plateaus, and dykes you see at Warrumbungles today are the remnants of the earlier phases in the volcano’s life.
 And while today these formations project above the surrounding countryside, they were formed underground beneath the dome of the volcano that had since eroded away.
 So, a visit to Warrumbungle National Park is an incredible journey inside a volcano.